TenHam3/CS2413-Study-Guide/README.md

     - The front of the queue is represented by the tail of the linked list
     - The back of the queue is represented by the head of the linked list
 - Queues can be applied for the breadth-first search algorithm
+- Pop only removes the element from the top of the stack/front of the queue and does not return the element being popped off (void return type)

 ## Topic 4: Hash Tables